wenext-limited/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 A `PR Code Verified` label indicates the PR code meets ticket requirements, but requires additional manual testing beyond the code scope.
 For example - validating UI display across different environments (Mac, Windows, mobile, etc.).

+### Ask tool

+The `ask` tool will also leverage the ticket content (title, description, labels, etc.) to provide additional context when answering questions about the PR.
+This means that when you use the Ask tool, it can:

+- Use ticket context to provide more relevant and accurate answers to your questions about the PR.
+- Directly answer questions related to the ticket itself, such as its requirements, acceptance criteria, or intent.
+- Help clarify how the code changes relate to the ticket, or whether the PR fulfills the ticket's goals.

+By including ticket context, the Ask tool ensures that responses are as informed and useful as those from the Describe and Review tools.

 #### Configuration options